-When designing clothes, if you know the fabric weight of the fabric you will be sewing your design with, you can determine how the dress silhouette will look like, how full your creation will look, and how much yardage you will need.
+When designing clothes, if you know the fabric weight of the fabric you will be sewing your design, you can determine how the dress silhouette will look, how full your creation will look, and how much yardage you will need.

-If you are using a lightweight fabric, you will not get as much fullness as if you are using a medium-weight fabric.
-Some lightweight fabrics can even appear sparse so, you will need more fabric to get the fullness you need.
+If you are using a lightweight fabric, you will get less fullness than if you are using a medium-weight fabric.
+Some lightweight fabrics can appear sparse, so you will need more fabric to get the fullness you need.

-Denser, more durable fabric – The higher the weight, heavier and denser the fabric will be.
+Denser, more durable fabric – The higher the weight, the heavier and denser the material will be.
 The higher the weight of the fabric, the more durable the weave, and the more suitable it is for heavy-duty use and durability.

 Determining Stitch density in Machine embroidery – In machine embroidery fabric weight is very important when choosing the design and the sewing thread – the stitch density is primarily dependent on the fabric weight.
 Very fine lightweight fabrics will not take high intensity stitching – they will pucker and even tear.